Mini-MBA: Data-Driven Management Curriculum

-Starting with the historical milestones that made today’s data abundance possible, we will appreciate how businesses and decision making have evolved with technological progress.
-We will be reminded that every invention started with a need, including data-driven innovation.
+Starting with the historical milestones that made today’s data abundance possible, we will appreciate how businesses and decision-making have evolved with technological progress.
+We will be reminded that every invention started with a need, and data lit the path to innovation.
 We will look at data through various lenses.
-We will define attributes that are relevant when dealing with large amounts of data and the unique challenges they impose.
-We will set the stage to understand the challenges and opportunities resulting from abounding data available to businesses.
+We will define the opportunities and challenges inherent when working with large amounts of data.
+We will realize the necessity to harness and utilize the data collected by your business and set the stage for the operational steps to turn data into insights and improve decision quality.

 Key Takeaways:

-Business Models for Monetizing Data – Day 1, Session II
+Monetizing Data: Business Models – Day 1, Session II

-There are many way businesses can monetize the use of data.
-Once we explore various revenue models, we will distinguish between businesses in which data is the product and businesses that are data driven.
+There are many ways businesses can monetize the use of data.
+Once we explore various revenue models, we will distinguish between companies where data is the product and enterprises that leverage data to improve their top and bottom line.
 We will examine the goals and maturity models for data-driven businesses.
-We will conclude by understanding how a business can decide if data monetization is the right strategy for them.
+We will conclude by understanding how a company can decide if data monetization is the right strategy.

 Key Takeaways:

-• Data-driven businesses strive for customized solutions for their customers
+- Data-driven businesses strive to provide personalized solutions for their customers.

-Business Problem Formulation and Data Collection – Day 2, Session I
+Problem Formulation & Data – Day 2, Session I

 Data-driven management starts with identifying the opportunities and problems that are most important to organizations.
-The next logical consideration is stakeholder identification – both decision makers and those impacted by decisions.
-Then, with an understanding of the opportunity, the current approach to decision-making, and what assumptions are in play, an analytical project plan can be created.
-An analytical plan consists of questions to explore and conditions to test, as well as data sources necessary for analysis.
+The next logical consideration is stakeholder identification –decision-makers and those impacted by decisions.
+Then, an analytical project plan can be created with an understanding of the opportunity, the current approach to decision-making, and what assumptions are in play.
+An analytical plan consists of questions to explore, conditions to test, and data sources necessary for analysis.
 We will also contemplate our options in the absence of required data.

 Key Takeaways:

-• Learn to recognize the opportunities that cannot be currently solved by data
+- Learn to recognize the opportunities that data cannot currently solve.

 Exploratory Data Analysis – Day 2, Session II

-The journey toward modeling, predicting, or leveraging data for making decisions starts with getting familiar with data.
+The journey toward modeling, predicting, or leveraging data for decision-making starts with familiarity with data.
 In this module, we will learn techniques of data exploration.
-Specifically, we will summarize data, reveal trends or seasonality, and investigate relationships between variables within different data sets.
+Specifically, we will summarize data, reveal trends or seasonality, and investigate relationships between variables within data sets.
 We will identify events that are outside the normal range based on aggregation.
-The goal of exploratory data analysis is to decide if the data is sufficient to answer to our stakeholders and make decisions.
+Exploratory data analysis determines whether the available data is sufficient for making quality decisions.

 Key Takeaways:

-• Visualization is an efficient tool to understand data in aggregate
+- A visualization is an efficient tool for understanding data in the aggregate.

-Probability and Statistics with Small Data – Day 3, Session I
+Probablity and Statistics – Day 3, Session I

 We will start building models with our data.
 We will learn the statistical concepts of likelihood, hypothesis testing, confidence intervals, and regression modeling.
 We will explore concepts of observational studies and randomized control trials (popularly known as A/B testing) that apply to setting and conducting an experiment.